bumped/bumped/docs/commands/add.md

 # .add

+It's used to add configuration file under `files` path of `.bumpedrc`.

 In the beginning, **Bumped** automatically detects common configuration files from the most popular packages managers, but you may need to add one manually.

 For example, I want to add a new file called `component.json` that which version setted to `2.0.0`: